 Patients or carers with direct experience of a condition or using a service can offer expertise and knowledge to researchers and clinicians working in health research.
 This invaluable input helps to shape research that is relevant to end users.
 See the video below for more information.

-This video from the NIHR Oxford Biomedical Research Centre (BRC) highlights its work with includes teenagers, young adults, carers and people from black, Asian and minority ethnic communities.
-The project had a particular focus on making health research accessible.
+This video from the NIHR Oxford Biomedical Research Centre (BRC) highlights its work with teenagers, young adults, carers and people from black, Asian and minority ethnic communities.
+Their project had a particular focus on making health research accessible.
 Group members had a range of experience of health services; including learning disabilities, autism, cancer and mental health services.
 They were supported by BRC staff and long-standing contributors.

 NEW Podcast – Should the Public Have a Say in Your Research?